 Around 130 000 euro, bound up in facility rental costs, insurances, material and equipment costs, transportation, promotion, administrative costs, etc.

 KEYS

-The dormitory building was divided into several apartments, and each room had its own key.
+dormitory building The divided into several apartments, and each room had its own key.
 The participants could come and go as they pleased.
 However, this required lots of coordination from the organisers.